Nearly optimal Bayesian Shrinkage for High Dimensional Regression

-Theorem \ref{betaprior} and Corollary \ref{colheavy} show that a nearly optimal contraction rate can be achieved by polynomial-tailed prior specifications for high dimensional linear regression with an appropriate value of $\lambda_n$.
+Theorem \ref{betaprior} and Corollary \ref{colheavy} show that a nearly optimal contraction rate can be achieved for high-dimensional linear regression by adopting a polynomial-tailed prior with an appropriate value of $\lambda_n$.
 As suggested by Corollary \ref{colheavy}, it is sufficient to choose the scale parameter as $\log\lambda_n\sim -c \log p_n$ for some $c\ll (u+r)/(r-1)$, since $n=O(p_n)$ and $s=o(p_n)$.
-Compared with the choice $\lambda_n = (s/p)\sqrt{\log(p/s)}$ under normal means models \cite{VanKV2014,GhoshC2014}, we comment that a stronger prior concentration is required for regression models.
+Compared to the choice $\lambda_n = (s/p)\sqrt{\log(p/s)}$ under normal means models \cite{VanKV2014,GhoshC2014}, we note that a stronger prior concentration is required for regression models.
 Our results allow the maximum magnitude of nonzero coefficients to increase up to a polynomial of $p_n$.
-In contrast, DL prior only allows $|\beta_j^*|$ to increase with a logarithmic order of $n$ \cite{BhattacharyaPPD2015}.
-It is worth to note that the bounded condition on $|\beta_j^*|$ is not always necessary when polynomial decaying prior is used.
-Especially, under normal means models, when $\bX=I$, one can show that such condition is not redundant \cite{VanKV2014,GhoshC2014}.
-But under general regression settings, such condition may be necessary due to the dependencies among covariates.
-One should also notice that selection consistency or posterior normality result requires an additional condition on the true sparsity $s$.
-For example, if $\min_{j\in\xi^*}|\beta_j^*|>C$ for some constant $C$, selection consistency (posterior normality) requires $s^3\prec n\log^2p_n$ ($s^3\prec n/\log p_n$).
-The reason we need this unpleasant condition is that the polynomial decaying prior modeling utilizes only one scaling hyperparameter.
-Although this simplifies the modeling part, we lose control on the shape, or tail flatness, of the prior distribution.
-If we utilize both scaling and shape hyperparameters in prior modeling, the conditions can be improved, as seen in Section \ref{ext3}.
+In contrast, the DL prior allows $|\beta_j^*|$ to increase with a logarithmic order of $n$ only \cite{BhattacharyaPPD2015}.
+It is worth to note that the bounded condition on $|\beta_j^*|$ is not necessary when a polynomially decaying prior under normal means models, i.e., when $\bX=I$ \cite{VanKV2014,GhoshC2014,song2020bayesian}.
+However, under general regression settings, such condition may be necessary due to the dependency among covariates.
+One should also notice that selection consistency or posterior normality requires stronger beta-min condition (minimal $\beta^*$ is greater than the order of $\sqrt{s\log p_n/n}$) and an additional condition on the true sparsity $s$ (e.g., if $\min_{j\in\xi^*}|\beta_j^*|>C$ for some constant $C$, selection consistency and posterior normality require $s^3\prec n\log^2p_n$ and $s^3\prec n/\log p_n$ respectively).
+The reason we need such unpleasant conditions is that the polynomially decaying prior modeling utilizes only one scale hyperparameter.
+Although this simplifies the modeling part, we lose control on the shape or tail flatness of the prior distribution.
+If we utilize both scale and shape hyperparameters in prior modeling, the conditions can be improved, as seen in Section \ref{ext3}.